abdullahcat/abdullahcat/README.md

 ![](https://y.yarn.co/9200a720-cf27-47ab-800c-89042ce6971d_text.gif)

-## Entrepreneur, Developer Soon Lawyer
+## Entrepreneur, Developer & Law Student

 🚀 I’m on a continuous journey to enhance my skills in React JS, Swift, and Flutter.
 My passion lies in crafting Python projects, particularly in the domains of motion recognition and AI.